 - Hydroelectric power: Due to the numerous rivers and streams you will have no problem generating power with water, some companies even offer rebates.

 Minnesota Road Access

 The road access in Minnesota is a two-edged sword, the further you go into the wilderness the worse the roads become and in a lot of areas there will be no road access at all.
-The big problem with road access is during wintertime, as Minnesota has the number 1 accidental deaths occur due to car accidents.
+The big problem with road access is during wintertime, as Minnesota has the number 1 accidental death occurring due to car accidents.
 During wintertime, it snows so much that the authorities simply can not keep up with the cleaning of the roads, even the ones connecting one city to another.

 People who live off the grid often use ATV’s during the summertime and snowmobiles during the wintertime, you can simply not rely on always having access to roads in this state.

 Minnesota Price Of Off Grid Land